 The architect behind the 213-room hotel is Kengo Kuma, who designed the 2020 Tokyo Olympic Stadium.
 Part new build, part historic structure, it features multiple courtyards and gardens and a distinctly Japanese facade that references the traditional wooden houses (machiya) of Kyoto.

 Inside, LA-based Commune Design has interpreted Japanese traditions, by way of West Coast bohemia.
 Beautiful Japanese textiles are used to cover casual daybeds; a record player in each room is at the ready for sampling retro tunes (we spy a Grace Jones album in one of the rooms); wood built-ins and white walls make for a naturalistic palette.

-The hotel will officially open later this spring (high-season rates start at $400).
+The hotel opened last spring (high-season rates start at $400).
 Ready to admire the East-meets-West results?
 The folks behind Atelier Ace and Commune Design walk us through the finer points.

 Photography by Stephen Kent Johnson, courtesy of Ace Hotel Kyoto.